Harry Sinden: Career coaching record

+Playing career statistics

 Personal life

 Sinden and his wife, Eleanor, have four daughters and reside in Winchester, Massachusetts.
 He was the godfather of Canadian rock musician Gord Downie, the late lead singer of The Tragically Hip.

 Popular culture

 Sinden was played by Booth Savage in Canada Russia '72, a television miniseries based on the 1972 Summit Series.

 Sinden was played by Ian Tracy in "Keep Your Head Up, Kid: The Don Cherry Story", a television special by CBC based on the life of coach and sports commentator Don Cherry.